nebari-dev/nebari/docs/source/installation/login.md

 Once the 'Username' field is updated, please add a valid email address in the 'Email' field.
 > NOTE: Although not required, users may not be able to log into Grafana if this field isn't properly set.

 Lastly, associate the user with one or more of the 'Groups'.
-Out of the box, QHub is deployed with the following groups: 'admin', 'analyst', and 'developer' (see below for more information about 'Groups').
+Out of the box, QHub is deployed with the following groups: 'admin', 'analyst', and 'developer' (see the sections [Groups](./login.md#groups) below).

 Enter the name you would like for the user then click 'Save'.